ayan-biswas0412/gssoc2021-HotelOnTouch/README.md

 # HotelOnTouch
-## GSSoC 2021
+### applied for GSSoC 2021
-This is the project repository for HotelOnTouch Project for the upcoming GSSoc 2021
+This is the project repository for HotelOnTouch Project and we are applying to GSSoc 2021 for open source support this year

 ## Project Description